sifteo/thundercracker/docs/doxygen/src/execution_env.md

 ## Read-Only Data (ROM)

-The maximum supported size of a binary on the Sifteo platform is @b 16MB.
-Currently, this is also the maximum amout of external storage available on the Sifteo Base, so it's not practical to assume that a shipping application can consume all 16MB.
+The maximum size of a binary on the Sifteo platform is @b 16MB.
+Currently, this is also the maximum amount of external storage available on the Sifteo Base, so it's not practical to assume that a shipping application can consume all 16MB.

 The .elf binary for your application contains all of the code, data, and assets required to run your game, so the total size of the .elf binary is the effective size of your application.